 Visitors who adore the sea and its life will find a variety of colorful and fascinating seashells from all over the world at this unique museum.
-Giant clam shells, white Indian chank shells, slit shells and a number of historic fossils are all here.
-There is an on-site shop selling shells, pearls, unique jewelry and books.
+Giant clam shells, white Indian chank shells, slit shells, and a number of historic fossils are all here.
+There is an on-site shop selling shells, pearls, unique jewelry, and books.

-These five spots can fulfill any vacationer’s after dark cravings:
+These five spots can fulfill any vacationer’s after-dark cravings:

 Café del Mar is called the mother of all chill music.
 In fact, all experiences at this venue are meant to be chill.
-Whether guests are in the mood for a culinary feast or to sip cocktails while listening to A-list DJs, the café atmosphere filled a void in Phuket’s nightlife roster.
+Whether guests are in the mood for a culinary feast or to sip cocktails while listening to A-list DJs, the café atmosphere fills a void in Phuket’s nightlife roster.
 Try the ginger and lychee mojito a try – fresh ginger and lychee shaken with rum, mint, lime, and topped with soda.

 Now this is a classy place!
-Cool, funky, and with a fresh, white and blue seaside design Catch has a chilled-out vibe during the day while the tempo rises after the sun sets creating a nightclub atmosphere of beachside party beats.
+Cool, funky, and with a fresh, white, and blue seaside design, Catch has a chilled-out vibe during the day while the tempo rises after the sun sets, creating a nightclub atmosphere of beachside party beats.
 Renowned DJs are lined up and guests can expect some deep house soundscapes to add to the tropical magic only a beach club ambiance can generate.

 La Chunga Bar and Restaurant has been open for decades.
 The venue was given new life in 2013 under new management.
 Just a couple steps from the sea, La Chunga is open until the sun rises.
 It is comfortably exclusive and a delight for partygoers.
 It is a chic party spot for the hip and elite.
-Chilled, unique cocktails keep coming and the service is top notch.
+Chilled, unique cocktails keep coming and the service is excellent.

-The HQ Beach Lounge provides it all: a nice quiet place in the shade of casuarina trees right by the sea, quality music, an interesting menu, signature cocktails and a relaxed atmosphere.
-HQ Beach Lounge is great for a relaxing afternoon beach stay, a sunset dinner and cocktails with good music in the evenings.
+The HQ Beach Lounge provides it all: a nice quiet place in the shade of casuarina trees right by the sea, quality music, an interesting menu, signature cocktails, and a relaxed atmosphere.
+HQ Beach Lounge is great for a relaxing afternoon beach stay, a sunset dinner, and cocktails with good music in the evenings.

 Xana is one of the most popular beach clubs in Phuket.
-Spend a laid-back afternoon in the pool or by the sea, have lunch on the beach and continue into the night with some mixing and mingling.
+Spend a laid-back afternoon in the pool or by the sea, have lunch on the beach, and continue into the night with some mixing and mingling.
 Their cocktail and wine lists are comprehensive enough to keep guests happy all day and into the evening.
-With a massive sound system, Xana Beach Club also hosts occasional parties with international DJs.
+With a massive sound system, Xana Beach Club hosts occasional parties with international DJs.